 5 Different Types of Virtual Reality

-Among tons of VR formats, pick one among these 5 innovative virtual reality types.
+Among tons of VR formats, pick one of these 5 innovative virtual reality types.

 - Non-immersive Virtual Reality.